Butternut squash is definitely something I didn’t appreciate until I was a fully grown human with a kitchen of my own.

 Of course, you can’t make this butternut apple soup without bringing in the broth eventually!
 Once everything has come out of the oven, all those lovely veggies (and a token fruit) get transferred into a Dutch oven to simmer a while with some homemade broth.

-Here’s where I switch things up a little, skipping the usual cinnamon or pumpkin spice based seasonings for a punch of fresh ginger and a dash of obnoxiously hued turmeric.
+Here’s where I switch things up a little, skipping the usual cinnamon or pumpkin spice based seasonings for a punch of fresh ginger and a dash of obnoxiously hued ground turmeric.
 This way, you’ve got a hint of spice against the squash-y sweetness, some of my favorite inflammation busting ingredients and a turbo boosted shot of sunshine in a bowl.

 Right now, the last few pomegranates of the season are barely lingering on the shelves and I wanted to serve this butternut apple soup up with a pop of color and some contrasting texture.
 So I decided to whip up a quick pomegranate gremolata to spoon on top for a little added pizazz.
 Gremolata sounds like you’ve gotta have your pinkies out, but it’s really just a fancy way of describing a herb-y condiment that’s usually made with fresh lemon zest and garlic.